msgpo/sjgs/README.md

  4. How should I use it?
  5. Where can I get tutorials or documentation for SJGS?
  6. How do I play sound in SJGS?
- AAA.
-How can I contribute to SJGS?
+ 999. How can I contribute to SJGS?

 --------------------------------------------------------------------------------------